Akib13/learn-nextjs/README.md

-Updated different pages.
-Can be accessed through localhost:3000/portfolio/something and analyze the console log.
+Updated client pages.
+Can be accessed through localhost:3000/client/something and analyze the console log.